tomphp/PhpBook/02-getting-up-to-speed-with-php.md

 }
 ```

-Now to try and run it:
+Now to try to run it:

 `php run.php hello`